 “There’s an amazing amount of talent in the Denver filmmaking community, and it’s important that we recognize and celebrate it,” adds Agosta.

 Colorado Independent Women of Film is part of The Bug Theatre’s Emerging Filmmakers Project (EFP).
 The EFP has been showcasing Denver’s locally-produced movies and documentaries the third Thursday of every month since 2002.
 To date, The EFP has screened more than 1000 locally-produced works.
 The EFP also sponsors the annual EFPalooza Film Festival.
 The EFP and all of its associated festivals are a great place to meet and network with area filmmakers, actors, writers and many of the talented folks who work behind the camera.

 Local filmmaker Patrick Sheridan is the Director of The EFP and oversees public screenings at The Bug, including Colorado Independent Women of Film and the EFPalooza Festival.
 Said Sheridan, “This festival came about because so many women directors, writers, editors, and producers along the Front Range asked if there was something we could do to bring these talented filmmakers together to celebrate their work.
 We knew it was a great fit for The Bug because of everything we do with the indie filmmaking community, but it wasn’t until Eileen Agosta came on board that things started moving forward.
 The Bug is proud to be able to bring together these fantastic artists and showcase their work.”

-The Seventh Annual Colorado Independent Women of Film will take place February 10th and 11th, 2017 at The Bug Theatre (3654 Navajo Street, Denver, CO 80232).
+The Eighth Annual Colorado Independent Women of Film will take place May 18th & 19th, 2018 at The Bug Theatre (3654 Navajo Street, Denver, CO 80232).
 To learn more visit the CIWF website at www.ciwfdenver.com and The Bug Theatre’s website at www.bugtheatre.org.